Multi Factor Authentication Solutions

 - Ensure that each user has at least one finger on each hand enrolled in a fingerprint-based authentication system.
 Frequent handwashing or lotion use can make fingerprint systems unreliable.

-If you are already leveraging Office 365, you likely have the appropriate licenses to use Microsoft’s built-in MFA system.
+If you are already leveraging Office 365, you likely have the appropriate licenses to use Microsoft’s built-in MFA security system.
 This system provides you with either SMS or an authenticator application using an interface that your users may already be familiar with, making it an ideal way to implement MFA.
 However, this built-in system only applies to your cloud services, not your desktop login.
 It provides essential security improvements in most instances, but it is not comprehensive, nor is it 'one size fits all'.